 During this time, your digital marketing efforts will be more important than ever.
 That means, if you haven’t already, now is the time to invest in a strong suite of marketing software.
-These tools can assist you in segmenting and targeting your audience, tracking and measuring your progress, and determining the ROI of your various marketing practices.
+These tools can assist you in everything from segmenting and targeting your audience, to tracking and measuring your progress, and determining the ROI of your marketing practices.

-Marketing software is essential for raising community awareness of your nonprofit, as well as extending your network farther than ever before.
+Marketing software is essential for raising awareness of your nonprofit, as well as extending your network farther than ever before.
+To get started, look into a platform that can create email campaigns or manage your social media posts.
 After all, the only way you’ll see substantial revenue from your virtual fundraising campaigns and events is if a wide-reaching audience knows how and when to get involved.
-Platforms to help you create email campaigns or manage your social media posts are a great way to get started.

-Your nonprofit’s website is arguably the most important tool you have, so it’s crucial that you put the right work into it to ensure a well-crafted website.
-Your site should be the end result that you drive traffic to from your other digital marketing and social media efforts, to effectively inform and connect with users.
+Your nonprofit’s website is arguably the most important tool you have, so it’s crucial that you put the right work into it to ensure a well-designed website.
+Your site should be the end result that you drive traffic to from your other digital marketing and social media efforts to effectively inform and connect with users.

 A solid nonprofit website should include a brief history, an overview of your mission, opportunities to get involved, and ways to give.
 This way, a user clicking through can explore and learn more about the organization before, hopefully, deciding to make a donation.

 With the rise of COVID-19, we have also seen the rise of digital streaming tools.
-Platforms like Zoom and Google Hangouts allow users to host conference calls and maintain interpersonal relationships from a distance.
+For example, platforms like Zoom and Google Hangouts allow users to host conference calls and maintain interpersonal relationships from a distance.
 Many social media platforms include streaming tools, as well.

-Although it will be important for your nonprofit to have access to all of these tools, you don’t have to select seven different platforms to get the jobs done.
-Many nonprofit fundraising solutions contain a combination of multiple giving tools to create a suite of fully integrated resources.
+Although it will be important for your nonprofit to have access to all of these tools, you don’t have to select many different platforms (such as Facebook and Instagram) to get the job done.
+Many nonprofit fundraising solutions combine a number of giving tools to create a suite of fully integrated resources.

 Consider seeking a single platform (or two) that can help you manage all of the above fundraising tools.
-This way, you can reduce the risk of errors and inconsistencies between your various resources, and rest easy knowing your data is as accurate as possible.
+This way, you can reduce inconsistencies between various resources and rest easy knowing your data is as accurate as possible.